apm5587/apm5587.github.io/tutoring.md

 * Astronomy
   * All Undergradute Courses

-Send me an email with a syllabus if there is a course you would like tutoring for that is not in this list!
+Send me an email with a syllabus if there is a course you would like tutoring for that is not included above!

 ## Qualifications

 * Bachelor of Science in Physics, Astronomy & Astrophysics (Honors) - Penn State University (Schreyer Honors College) - 2019
-  * GPA: 4.0
+  * GPA: 4.0 (summa cum laude)
   * Minors: Math, Spanish
 * Ph.D.
 Candidate in Astronomy & Astrophysics - UT Austin (3rd year)
-* \>100 hours experience as Learning Assistant, Teaching Assistant, and Private Tutotor
+* \>100 hours experience as a Learning Assistant, Teaching Assistant, and Private Tutotor

 ## Rates and Scheduling

-Weekly or Bi-weekly schedules preferred
+Weekly or biweekly sessions preferred
 Email me at apm.astro@utexas.edu for information about rates and availability